 There are also two additional buttons located on the back that can be remapped to anything you want.
 The controller does lack rumble (which could be a slight annoyance in some games), but even then, you’re getting a well-built controller that can rival Nintendo’s finest at a much lower price.

-PowerA Enhanced Wireless Controller for Nintendo Switch White Nintendo Switch
+PowerA Enhanced Wireless Controller for Nintendo Switch - White

 If the Pro Controller is just out of your price range, PowerA's Enhanced controller is a well-suited replacement.

 Best Budget Option: PowerA Nintendo Switch Wired Controller Plus

 Buying four premium controllers for the sake of local multiplayer is expensive, so if you need a couple to round out that number, PowerA’s wired controller is your best option.
 Using a design reminiscent of controllers like the Xbox One, it will be comfortable to hold and will work great in most games you throw at it.
 The controller even comes with a few swappable joysticks, so you can choose whichever works best for you.

 As the name implies, the controller is wired and comes with a 10-foot long removable USB cable—more than enough to reach the couch.
 Just keep in mind, this controller lacks rumble and motion controls, so don’t rely on it for games that require those features.

 PowerA Wired Controller Plus - Super Mario - Nintendo Switch, Red